MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -RequireEmailProfile
-The RequireEmailProfile parameter specifies whether an email profile is required on devices.
-Valid values for this parameter are:
+The RequireEmailProfile parameter specifies whether an email profile is required on supported devices.
+Valid values are:

 - $true: An email profile is required.
 This value is required for selective wipe on iOS devices.
 - $false: An email profile isn't required.
-- $null (blank): The setting isn't configured.
-This is the default value.

 ```yaml
 Type: Boolean